repakuku/MdEditor/Packages/TaskManagerPackage/README.md

 ### Swift Package Manager
 Copy framework url to clipboard:

+Copy the framework URL to your clipboard:

-Open your project in Xcode and go to the "Frameworks, Libraries and Embedded Content" section in the general project settings, then click on the add new library button:
+Open your project in Xcode and navigate to the “Frameworks, Libraries, and Embedded Content” section in the general project settings, then click on the add new library button:

-Then select "Add Other..." -> "Add Package Dependency...":
+Next, select “Add Other…” -> “Add Package Dependency…”:

-In the window that opens, go to the search bar and paste the url ```  ``` Then press the button "Add Package":
+In the pop-up window, paste the copied URL into the search bar and press the “Add Package” button:

-In the package selection window, check the TaskManagerPackage and press "Add Package":
+In the package selection window, ensure the TaskManagerPackage is checked, then press “Add Package”:

+## Contributing

+Contributions to the MarkdownPackage are welcome.
+Whether it’s bug reports, feature requests, or contributions to code, please feel free to reach out or submit a pull request.

+## License

+The MarkdownPackage is released under the MIT License.
+See the LICENSE file for more details.